kerstin-w/innski/README.md

 [*Sourced via Pexels.*](https://www.pexels.com/) & [*Sourced via TVB Innsbruck.*](https://www.innsbruckphoto.at/)

 Images are an important aspect of the site, as they should put the user in a winter mood and convey the outdoorsy feeling.
 Thereby it is easier for the user to get engaged with freeride skiing, regardless of the season or location.
+The downside of images is of course that they increase the loading time.
+Therefore I compressed them with [TinyPNG](https://tinypng.com/).

 * A scenic winter image was chosen as a background on each page.